7 Little Etiquette Rules for Complaining on Social Media

 Never, ever complain about work-related issues

 It’s.
 So.
 Not.
 Worth.
 It.
 This is especially important to remember if you’re friends with co-workers on social media: Saying the wrong thing could cause awkward workplace dynamics—or even your job itself.
 “There have been many cases of people getting fired for posting about their companies on Facebook.
 It’s just not proper social media etiquette,” says Whitmore.
-Here are 7 more productive things you can do when you’re annoyed (besides complain).
+Next, steer clear of ways in which social media can affect your job opportunities and sabotage your career.

 Don’t complain about family or friends

 Even if you’re not naming names, posting statuses or tweets that allude to certain family or friends can burn bridges and damage relationships.
 (And no one likes a vague-booker!)
 “I would approach that person first rather than air out my dirty laundry,” Whitmore advises.
 “Complaining about family and friends on social media is just not good manners at all.
 Realize that once you send it out, it can come back and haunt you.”

 Never post on social media when you’re angry

 Public social media posts should be thoughtful, not in the heat of the moment.
 “When I teach technology etiquette, I always say don’t tweet in heat, meaning don’t post on social media when you’re angry or upset.
 Remember that what seems like a big deal today may not be a big deal tomorrow,” says Whitmore.
 Use these simple etiquette tricks to maneauver your way out of the 11 most awkward social media moments.

 Make all public comments respectful

 There’s nothing wrong with a healthy debate—whether about presidential candidates or plumbers—so long as everyone is respectful of one another’s POV.
 “Remember that if you’re commenting on someone’s status they have the power to delete your comment.
 If you disagree with someone’s social media post, I recommend you either approach them in private or respond in a diplomatic way,” says Whitmore.